catseye/Tamsin/README.markdown

 *   Keep the language simple — the grammar should fit on a page, ideally.
 *   Recognize that the preceding two goals are in tension.
-*   Have a relatively simple reference implementation (currently less than 3500 lines of code, including everything — debugging and the C runtime used by the compiler.)
+*   Have a relatively simple reference implementation (currently less than 5 KLoC, including everything — debugging support and the C runtime used by the compiler and the Tamsin modules and implementations.)

 License
 -------